 What Delawareans Can Do

-Wear a face covering, social distance, wash your hands, and stay home if you are sick.
+Get vaccinated, wear a mask when required, wash your hands, and stay home if you are sick.

 Visit the Community Resources Page for assistance